practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Julia/README.md

 After some experimentation in vain, I discovered this very helpful article: [5.
 Creating Packages](https://engee.com/helpcenter/stable/en/julia/Pkg/creating-packages.html)

-However, is was only this prompt: "Julia UndefVarError: 'julia_main' not defined, standalone application for Linux" for Google AI, which gave me essential information.
+However, it was only this prompt: "Julia UndefVarError: 'julia_main' not defined, standalone application for Linux" for Google AI, which gave me essential information.
 I've also roughly provided the workflow in the [app related source code file](./random_streams_for_perf_stats_app.jl), and which I present below.

 Everything starts with correctly defining a suitable entry point.
 This is done with function _julia_main()::Cint_